-6.11.
-Connecting a wheel sensor
+6.10.
+Connecting an external sensor

-If you want to synchronise the stem exhaust chuff using a sensor, you have a little work to do.
-LokSound 5 decoders (unfortunately not the LokSound 5 micro) support several types of sensors: Hall sensors, reed switches and mechanical wipers.
-The most accurate result you will get when using a hall sensor IC in combination with (up to) four magnets.
+If you want to use an external sensor to trigger function, you have a little work to do.
+LokPilot 5 decoders (unfortunately not the Lok-Pilot 5 micro) support several types of sensors: Hall sensors, reed switches and mechanical wipers.
+The most accurate result you will get when using a hall sensor IC.
+After you have installed and connected a wheel sensor, you have to tell the decoder to use it.